explosivebread/cow/README.md

 1. Cowerite is found under y=32.
 2. You need a diamond or netherite pick to mine it.
 3. You can craft cowerite armor so far.
 There are no cowerite tools yet.
+4. Leather tools are avalible, don't know why you would craft them yet though.
-4. Cowerite armor is craftable by combining a piece of leather armor with a cowerite ingot in a smithing table.
+5. Cowerite armor is craftable by combining a piece of leather armor with a cowerite ingot in a smithing table.

 Thank you for downloading and have fun!